mediadrop/mediadrop/doc/dev/players.rst

 Players have 3 parts.

-1. A Python class that implements the :class:`mediadrop.lib.players.AbstractPlayer` abstract class,
+1. A Python class that implements the :class:`mediadrop.players.AbstractPlayer` abstract class,
 2. A Genshi template (all players use the same template, :file:`mediadrop/templates/players/html5_or_flash.html`;
-   its use is defined in :func:`mediadrop.lib.players.media_player`),
+   its use is defined in :func:`mediadrop.players.media_player`),
 3. A JavaScript manager class, written using Google's :ref:`closure <dev_closure>` library, that inherits from :obj:`goog.ui.Component` and is responsible for handling player interactions (resizes, clicks, etc.).